nunet/device-management-service/types/README.md

 }
 ```

-- `AvailableResources`: This contains the resources onboarded to Nunet by the user.
+- `types.AvailableResources`: This contains the resources onboarded to Nunet by the user.

 ```
 // AvailableResources are the amount of resources onboarded which
 // can be used by NuNet
 type AvailableResources struct {
-	models.BaseDBModel
+	types.BaseDBModel
 	TotCpuHz          int
 	CpuNo             int
 	CpuHz             float64